Never Miss a Beat - Get Updates Direct to Your Inbox

 Buyers generally prepare a “due diligence request list” with the help of the Advisor, their accountant, or some other guidance.
 If notes need to be added to the due diligence request list then a Google document is generally created with all questions and responses easily located in one place.

 Being well organized is the key to a successful due diligence process.
 A massive data dump of files and hundreds of emails will only make getting to the details tougher for your buyer, and the process will drag on longer.
 The following items may be requested by the buyer, but the full due diligence list will likely be much longer.

 - Amazon statements for at least 24 months.

 - Bank statements for at least 24 months.

-- Vendor invoices or proof of cost of goods sold (COGs) for at least 24 months.
+- Vendor invoices or proof of the cost of goods sold (COGs) for at least 24 months.

-You should expect due diligence to be invasive, detailed and potentially exhausting, if numbers and details are not your strengths.
-Your broker should be the funnel through which all communications flow and they should make sure all emotions are kept in check the entire time.
+You should expect due diligence to be invasive, detailed, and potentially exhausting.
+Your Advisor should be the funnel through which all communications flow and they should make sure all emotions are kept in check the entire time.

 Dealing With Errors & Discrepancies

 If the due diligence process turns up a $10,000 error on your part, effectively reducing your SDE from (i.e.) $500,000 to $490,000, the best approach for dealing with this is simple math and logic.

 Your agreed-to-purchase-price is simply reduced by the $10,000 x the multiple the business went under the LOI for.

 If your sale price was 3 times in the LOI then you would drop your price by $30,000 in the APA and sell the business for less.